health & Outreach

 In addition to supporting emergent needs, our Outreach team focuses on harm reduction throughout all programming and services.
 The Outreach Centre is a Safe Works Access Program (SWAP) site which offers clean needles for young people, and also provides take-home Naloxone kits and training on how to use the Naloxone injector to any youth who requests one.
 Both of these services have been identified as necessary harm reduction tactics to help young people lead safe lives, while giving access to additional supports and resources when a young person identifies that they would like to stop using injection-based substances.

 Over the past year, the team at Outreach supported:

-The Outreach Centre at CFY is also a core member of the Downtown Health Care Collaborative and hosts a physician's clinic at the site in partnership with Eastern Health.
+The Outreach Centre at CFY is a core member of the Downtown Healthcare Collaborative and hosts an on-site physician's clinic in partnership with Eastern Health.

 recreation & wellbeing

 Providing opportunities that support overall mental and physical wellbeing plays a large role at our Outreach Centre.
 Recreational Programming is offered throughout the summer and winter months, and includes a variety of activities that promote physical movement and are inclusive for a variety of people.
 Yoga, swimming, indoor rock climbing, scavenger hunts, and softball games are often on the schedule during the warmer months, while snow shoeing, sliding, and trips to the local museum and archives are found on the docket for winter.
 Connecting young people to activities and hobbies that promote physical wellness can create lasting positive effects on their overall mental wellbeing.